adrienpayong/Fruit-detection-using-YOLOv5/README.md

 - names: ‘name of objects'

-Because the specified dataset does not include a data.yaml file, it must be initialized.
+Because the specified dataset does not include a data .yaml file, it must be initialized.
 Typically, this data.yaml file is created in Notepad or Notepad ++, then saved in yaml format and uploaded to Drive.
 However, it will be written directly in Colab in this case.